 The Cemetery Trail is a gravel/soil surfaced trail which is approximately 0.25 mile.
 The trail starts at the historic site main parking area and ends at the park cemetery.
 Accessible restrooms are provided at the main parking area.

 The fully protected facilities and high desert conditions here may challenge persons who have limited mobility.
-Visitors with limited mobility who notify staff upon arrival may be able to arrange drop-offs close to the visitor center.
+Visitors with limited mobility who notify staff upon arrival will be able to arrange drop-offs close to certain areas where level landings and routes into the theater and visitor center have been improved.
 Many structures are on boardwalks that require climbing stairs from streets to get to window views.
 Original uneven boardwalks and unimproved terrain are the norm.
 Parking includes a van accessible space.
-There is an accessible flush toilet at the parking lot available.
+There is an accessible flush toilet available at the parking lot.

 A balloon-tired wheelchair is available for loan by calling the park at (760) 647-6445.